How to Grow Bat Flowers

 What are Bat Flowers?

-Bat flowers are tropical plants that are related to yams.
+Bat flowers (Tacca chantrieri) are tropical plants that are related to yams.
 They are native to the forests of Southeast Asia.
 They are a perennial plants in tropics.
 Outside of the tropics, they are grown as houseplants.
-Because they are forest plants, they like shade so they do well in our homes.
+Because they are forest plants, they like shade so they do well in our homes which are too dark for most plants.

 Why are They Called Bat Flowers?